 When it comes to dental care chews, they can be a rewarding and straightforward complement to any existing dental routine.
 Don't be alarmed by the dog on the packaging, because these treats are safe for both dogs and cats to chew according to the Veterinary Oral Health Council.

-5 Dental Chews for Cats
+5 Best Cat Dental Chews

-Value Pack Chicken Feet
+1. Hero Chicken Feet

-This treat may seem a little strange, but it’s a great natural chew for cats.
+This treat may seem a little strange, and they are technically marketed to dogs, but Hero Chicken Feet are a great natural chew for cats.
 It’s very crunchy but not as hard as a solid bone.
 It’s the perfect treat for any age or size of cat.

-Puppy Love Duck Heart
+3. Puppy Love Chicken Heart

 Hearts are suitable for cats of any age, so they make a great teething chew for younger cats.
 They are a smaller chew compared to others on our list, so always monitor your cat to ensure that they are not trying to swallow larger pieces.

-Whole dried anchovies are a smaller delicious treat for dainty chewers and young kittens.
+Whole dried sardines are a smaller delicious treat for dainty chewers and young kittens.
 Rich in omega 3 and 6 fatty acids, this treat boosts skin and coat health while cleaning your cat's teeth.

-Anchovies are small and crunchy, so they won't be a long-lasting chew.
+Yappetizers Sardines are small and crunchy, so they won't be a long-lasting chew.
 Because of the size of this treat, we recommend monitoring your cat while eating to prevent choking or digestive upsets if swallowed whole.

-Choosing the right natural chews can seem confusing, especially if your cat isn’t a typical chewer, so try a couple of different types and textures to see which kind of natural chews are going to keep your cat engaged.
+Choosing the right natural chews for dogs can seem confusing, especially if your cat isn’t a typical chewer, so try a couple of different types and textures to see which kind of natural chews are going to keep your cat engaged.
 Over time you should see an improvement in their dental health and breath.